developer-zebra/developer-zebra-site/src/ehs/3-2/guide/about/index.md

 * **Now supports <u>ONLY</u> Android 8.x (Oreo) and Android 9.x (Pie)**.

-FROM RELEASE NOTES:

-Support for Install Shortcuts feature has been terminated - With Android Nougat support termination, EHS feature Install Shortcuts has also been terminated beginning with EHS 3.2.
-The use of Pinned Shortcuts is the recommended alternative and will continue to be supported in devices running Android Oreo and above.

-EHS 3.2 download package contains a single .apk file only – With Android Nougat support termination, EHS 3.2 download package in Zebra Support Portal has only one .apk file.
-It supports all Android Oreo and higher devices.
+* **EHS 3.2 download package contains a single .apk file** compatible with all supported devices running Oreo and Pie.

 Newly added device support in this release: EC30 Oreo, ET51 Oreo, ET56 Oreo, L10 Oreo, VC8300 Oreo, PS20 Pie, TC52 Pie, TC72 Pie

-Device support dropped with this release: MC33 Nougat, TC20 Nougat, TC25 Nougat, TC51 Nougat, TC56
-Nougat, TC70x Nougat, TC75x Nougat, VC80x Nougat, WT6000 Nougat

 Bypass user confirmation dialog when adding Pinned shortcuts:
 When a Pinned shortcut is added to the home screen, prior versions of EHS presented a dialog to confirm the